HS-code17/Rent-For-Leb/README.md

 1. Have an email, phone option to contact the rentees.
 Rent-For-Leb

+### How to Host on Netlify :

+1. Drag and drop build folder after running python freeze.py

+1. Connect git to netlify and let it do the auto deployment

 ### TODO:

 [_] add a more generalized ability systemargs; where a user chooses a bunch of options to scrape (cars)

-[_] add a todo list of things that need to improved

 [_] first need to fix css and table view